UKGovernmentBEIS/covid-brs/README.md

 ======
 This folder contains a collection of scripts for loading and analysing Covid Business Restriction Survey data.
 The initial commits are on CBAS in gitlab repository "Covid": this git repo now takes the roll of master repository.
-I've not created R projects so to run one of the "end use" scripts you'll have to put all relevant precedents into your working directory or set up a project yourself
+I've not created R projects so to run one of the "end use" scripts you'll have to put all relevant precedents into your working directory or set up a project yourself.
 I've listed some sets of files for different tasks below...

 fernley Symons 23:46 21/01/2021